 Finding best Gili Islands hotels is not easy — there are so many to choose from!
-If you’d rather not spend the next 3 hours scouring Booking.com, try one of our picks of the best places to stay on the Gili Islands, from the ultra budget to the uber luxurious.
+Save yourself some time by trying one of our picks of the best places to stay on the Gili Islands, from the ultra budget to the extra luxurious.

 Because we booked last minute during high season, our hotels in the Gili Islands left a lot to be desired.
 We stayed in a few OK places but none of them were good enough value for us to recommend.